Student-Athlete Advisory Council

 The ultimate goal is to establish an authentic emotional connection in an informal manner; to create a hub for content that gives a glimpse into the lives of Fighting Irish student-athletes, through their eyes, their perspectives.

-Currently, the blog is primarily managed by Editor-In-Chief, Barbara Sullivan.
+Currently, the blog is primarily managed by Editor-In-Chief, Glory Williams.

 SAAC Community Project